phillipDarby/react-mysql-boilerplate/README.md

 `npm run dev`

+# Using Redux

+To use redux:
+add `action-type` to `./constants/action-types.js` add `reducer` to `./reducers/index.js` add `action` to `./actions/index.js`

+you should not need to modify the `store` at `./store.index.js` unless you are adding more middleware.

+for more detailed tutorial visit `https://www.valentinog.com/blog/redux/`

 # Configuring dev environment keys

 Inside the server/config directory you can add a `dev.js` file to hold your db information or things like API keys while you develop.
 This repo is already set to .gitignore `dev.js` but if you name your file something different just don't forget to update your .gitignore.